Questions and Answers – Drug Pumps

 What is the surgery like?

-What do I need to know about opioids (pain medication) used in my pump?
+What do I need to know about morphine used in my pump?

-There are risks associated with the use of any opioid pain medication.
-For more details, see opioid pain medication question and answers.
+There are risks associated with the use of morphine.
+For more details, see the morphine question and answer sheet.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.